tharakkrishnan/SelfDrivingCar/011-CarND-PathPlanning/README.md

 ```

 ### **Basic Lane Changing Algorithm**
-For lane changing, I developed a simple lane changing algorithm as described below.

 As the initial step, we initialized an array of boolean variables and which is used to keep track of candidate lane we might consider for lane changing.